Nazzanuk/dev-test/README.md

 You are to complete as much as you see fit to delight us.
 Please bare in mind this should be **production-ready code**.

 **You are expected to spend around 2-4 hours on this test.
-This should give you enough time to come with a good, working solution.**
+This should give you enough time to come with a good, working solution, but you can take as much time as you like.**

 ## Requirements